How old was David when he killed Goliath?

 Another hint might be found in the information that David’s three oldest brothers were in Saul’s army and that David, the youngest of eight, was caring for the family sheep (1 Samuel 17:14-15).

-Sometimes looking at the original language in which the scripture is written can help to answer our questions.
-In this case, though, the Hebrew word translated “youth” can be used for anyone from an infant to a young man, so that’s no help.
+Sometimes looking at the original language in which the scripture is written can help us find hints.
+In this case, however, the Hebrew word translated “youth” can apply to anyone from an infant to a young man, so that’s no help.

 This is typical of any attempt to create a timeline of King David’s life.

-David’s age is given only once in all of the records of his life in the Bible.
-This is when he was made king over Judah after the death of King Saul:
+In all of the records of David’s life in the Bible, his age is only given once – when he was made king over Judah after the death of King Saul:

 “David was thirty years old when he began to reign,